What Does Causation Mean?

 TrustpilotStarsWe're ratedExcellent

 Mr Mikombe was suffering from pain in the right side of his stomach.
 He went to a consultation with his GP who sent him for a CT scan.
 This scan revealed that the pain he was in was due to a 9mm kidney stone.
 He had a standard operation to remove the stone from his kidneys and insert a stent, which would help his kidneys work properly again.
-As part of a routine follow-up procedure for this type of operation, Mr Mikombe should have seen a doctor one month after the operation to get the stent removed.
+As part of a routine follow up procedure for this type of operation, Mr Mikombe should have seen a doctor one month after the operation to get the stent removed.
 His appointment was scheduled for five months after his operation.
-One month before this follow-up appointment, he was rushed into A&E in severe pain.
-He had developed a serious bladder condition because the stent he’d had put into his body had been there for too long.
-He had to have emergency treatment, a second stent put in and multiple operations to rectify the problem.
-This is a classic case of Causation in Medical Negligence.
-By failing to arrange the follow-up appointment within the standard timeframe, the hospital gave Mr Mikombe substandard medical treatment for his health problem.

 How Do We Prove Causation in Medical Negligence Claims?

-To prove Causation in a Medical Negligence claim, our Medical Negligence Lawyers will initially carry out what’s known as a “But For” test.
-It’s a question that asks: “but for the existence of X, would Y have occurred?”
-For instance, “But for the doctor’s substandard treatment, would the patient have suffered those injuries?
+To prove causation in a medical negligence claim, our expert team of Medical Negligence Lawyers will initially carry out what’s known as the “but for” test.
+This is a question that asks: “but for the existence of X, would Y have occurred?”

-Stage 1: Proving a lack of duty of care
+Stage 1: Proving a Lack of Duty of Care

 The first stage of the claims process is to show that a doctor or hospital has breached their duty of care towards the patient.
-We assess their approach to the patient’s health condition to see if they’ve acted in an unreasonable way.
+We assess their approach to the patient’s health condition to examine if they’ve acted in an unreasonable way.
 If we can prove that, then we’re halfway there with the claim.

-Stage 2: Proving patient suffering
+Stage 2: Proving Patient Suffering

-If the patient has died, then their family may be able to show that the death was caused by negligent treatment.
+If the patient has died, then their family may be able to show that the death was caused by the negligent treatment.

-Is Proving Causation in Medical Negligence Claims Difficult?
+Is Proving Causation In Medical Negligence Claims Difficult?

-For instance, sometimes, a patient might have a pre-existing condition that affects their medical treatment or prospects of recovery.
+For instance, sometimes, a patient might have a preexisting condition that affects their medical treatment or prospects of recovery.
 If that’s the case, a doctor or hospitals treatment of that patient might not necessarily be the cause of any deterioration.

 If we can’t show that your injuries were a direct result of a doctor or hospitals unreasonable behaviour, we wouldn’t be able to proceed with the claim.